coderefinery/train-the-trainer/_episodes/02-teaching-philosophies.md

 ## CodeRefinery teaching philosophies

+> ## Ice-breaker in groups (20 minutes)
+>
+> - Share your approach to teaching and your teaching philosophy with your group.
+> - Please share your tricks and solutions in the live document for others.
+>
+> Additional ice-breaker questions:
+> - What is your motivation for taking this training?
+> - What difference do you notice between the teaching what we (also
+>   Carpentries) do and traditional academic teaching?
+{: .challenge}

+---

 Here CodeRefinery instructors share their training philosophy to show that we all have different teaching styles and how these differences are beneficial to CodeRefinery workshops.